denten-books/plain-text/1-chapter.md

 page, magnetized a piece of tape, or shifted the configuration of the floating gate buried within the solid state drive.
-Finally, the potential energy remaining within the word began a chain of electrical reactions in the reader's brain, overcoming mental effort or doing "knowledge work."[@liu_laws_2004] Ultimately, writing serves to connect the electrical circuitry of at two neurological systems.
+Finally, the potential energy remaining within the word began a chain of electrical reactions in the reader's brain.
+The mental effort or reading and writing amounts to "knowledge work."[@liu_laws_2004] Ultimately, writing serves to connect the electrical circuitry of at two neurological systems.
 Reading leaves the brain in a different state than before.
 Writing, in this light, involves the transmission of neural activity between hosts.
 When considered as a physical process, literature is a type of electroencephalography (EEG), or electric head writing.

+![The place of linguistic structure among "the facts of language".
+Saussure's communication circuit [@saussure_course_1986, 11].](images/saussure.jpg)

+Ferdinand de Saussure's famous communication circuit (pictured here) follows from head to head.
+The task of *Plain Text* will be to complicate that picture.
+The book traces the passage of a thought into an *inscription* etched into a *device*.
+At each stage, we will observe the process of encoding or decoding, by which one type of substance---a thought---is converted into another type, a word or the oscillation of an electrical current.
+I will present here a type of a materialist reading practice, which pays attention to the physical properties of the communication act.
+I will give that practice a name, microanalysis, and a purpose: to uncover the energy gained or lost in the transformation from code to code and from medium to medium.
+I am concerned with energy because too often our foundational models of reading and interpretation take the text as a fixed given.
+Even in our most destabilizing readings, *S/Z* by Roland Barthes or Jacques Derrida's "Plato's Pharmacy", the materiality of the text is assumed to persevere.
+"We will take off here from the *Phaedrus*," Derrida writes [@derrida_dissemination_1981, 66].
+"The reader can count the lines" at the "precisely calculated center of the dialogue" [@derrida_dissemination_1981, 67].
+Derrida asks the reader "to return to the text"

-The task of *Plain Text* will be to reveal the labor it physically takes to ferry inscriptions across space.
-This chapter will be about textual desinations.
-In searcing for the grounds of digital textuality, we will discover several key locations that stage the literary encounter.[^ln1-dirt]
+reveal the labor it
+physically takes to ferry inscriptions across space.
+In searching for the grounds of digital textuality, we will discover that the duplicity of text

-## 1.2 WYSINAWYG (What You See Is Not Always What You Get)

-I do not trust the text appearing before my eyes.
-Wendy Hui Kyong Chun calls magnetic storage the "enduring ephemeral," which "creates unforeseen degenerative links between humans and machines" [@chun_enduring_2008, 148].
-If the floating gate transistor,[^ln3-gate] where my text now lives, can be called the enduring ephemeral, I will call my liquid crystal display, where the text shows itself, fading persistence.
-This is not to believe (fearing the wrath of textual thinkers like Jerome McGann, Johanna Drucker, and Katherine Hayles) that text on the screen lacks materiality.
-Not at all.
-Only that it seems to drift from surface to surface, beyond the field of vision, in ways that erode trust in the general permanence of the literary system.
-If we are destined to dwell on surfaces, I do not know to which surface to attach my attention: the screen or the floating gate.

-[^ln3-gate]: Solid state memory devices like flash memory store information in capacitor "circuit states."
-This by contrast with electromagnetic storage that works by modulating electrical charge over a magnetic surface.
-Solid state capacitor storage was used in the earliest computers [@kahng_semipermanent_1967, 1296], but was prohibitively expensive to manufacture until well into the twenty-first century, when solid state drives began to replace electromagnetic storage on consumer devices.
-In an early (1967) paper on "A Floating Gate and Its Application to Memory Devices," Kahng and Sze explain: "A structure has been proposed and fabricated in which semipermanent charge storage is possible.
-A floating gate is placed a small distance from an electron source.
-When an appropriately high field is applied through an outer gate, the floating gate charges up.
-The charges are stored even after the removal of the charging field due to much lower back transport probability [...]
-Such a device functions as a bistable memory with nondestructive read-out features.
-The memory holding time observed was longer than one hour" [@kahng_floating_1967, 1288].
-See also @horton_experimental_1962 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

-I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
-They denote the same idea, but in two distinct places.
-How did this duplicity come to be?
-At which point in time did one text become two or more different things?
-In an attempt to answer, I offer the following three minimal historical preconditions.
-They are not meant as history, but they are needed for the work to be done in this chapter.
-The schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card); second, inscription splits into input and output, retreating into magnetic storage to reemerge at last on screen, in the same guise, but also, as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln3-denning]

-[^ln3-denning]: These stages correspond roughly to the "three generations of electronic computing" outlined in Peter Denning's "theory of operating systems" [@denning_third_1971].

-#### A. Removable storage media and automation, 1725--1964.[^ln3-loom]
+### A. Removable storage media and automation, 1725--1964.[^ln3-loom]

 "You must acknowledge that this is readable without special training," reads the schematic illustration to a Goldberg 1911 patent, simply titled